Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 * Vanillas broken ability generation sometimes caused soldiers to have less than the expected number of personal skills
     * This is fixed and supports up to 7 personal abilities for every soldier.
     * UI fixes and enhancements included.
+* Vanillas post-mission replenishment module potentially shows items of dismissed/dead characters
+    * Happens for example when you dismiss soldiers while their loadout is incomplete
+    * This is fixed.

 ### Gameplay
 * Maxed out soldiers now gain additional SP for their wasted XP (Rebuilds Sheepy's "Spill Exp to Skill").
-    * The converted skillpoints can be assigned to the soldier's pool or the global pool (or both).
+    * The converted skillpoints can be assigned to the soldier's pool or the global pool (default: both).
-* Return Fire has a (configurable) maximum reaction angle and a (configurable) shot limit per turn (Thx pantolomin for the inspiration).
+* Return Fire has a (configurable, default: 180) maximum reaction angle and a (configurable, default: 2) shot limit per turn (Thx pantolomin for the inspiration).
-* Squad limit in missions can be configured (Vanilla: 8, Default: 10).
+* Squad limit in missions can be configured (Vanilla: 8, Default: 10 (+2)).
 * All missions can be set to always collect any dropped items (Default: off).
 * Adjust item drop rate (lower destruction chance) and allow weapons to drop (Thx RealityMachina for the inspiration).
 All configurable.
+    * By default weapon drops are health dependent, so completely undamaged weapons always drop
-* Prepared some soldier attributes to be changed via settings (Default: off).
+* Prepared some soldier attributes to be changed via settings.
+    * You can change Strength, Willpower, Speed (no changes by default)
+    * Personal abilities limit raised to 5 (configurable).
+Note that this in <b>not>/b> applied retroactively but only affects freshly generated characters.
+    * Stamina is raised to 50 by default, soldiers are tired/exhausted at 15/5.
 * Aircraft speeds and space slightly raised.
 You can configure that too.
 * Reduced manufacturing times and resource costs for all items.
 Raised their scrap values.
 * Disable ambushes but retained them if inside the mist (Thx Sheepy).